vtsynergy/Analysis-AI/classify_model/README.md

 The pre-trained classification model could be download from NVIDIA NGC:

 4.1.
-Go to the homepage of NVIDIA NGC [here](https://ngc.nvidia.com/signin) and Log in with a NVIDIA account.
-If you do not have a NVIDIA account, sign up first.
+Go to the homepage of NVIDIA NGC [here](https://ngc.nvidia.com/signin) and Log in with an NVIDIA account.
+If you do not have an NVIDIA account, sign up first.

 ![image](https://user-images.githubusercontent.com/31482058/114258934-46fd0d80-9998-11eb-84ff-8dc16dca538c.png)